EsotericSoftware/kryo/README.md

 `valuesCanBeNull` | When false it is assumed that no values in the map are null, which can save 0-1 byte per entry. | true `keyClass` | Sets the concrete class to use for every key in the map.
 This removes the need to write the class ID for each key. | null
 `valueClass` | Sets the concrete class to use for every value in the map.
 This removes the need to write the class ID for each value. | null
 `keySerializer` | Sets the serializer to use for every key in the map.
+If the value serializer is set, some serializers required the value class to also be set.
 If null, the serializer registered with Kryo for each key's class will be used. | null
 `valueSerializer` | Sets the serializer to use for every value in the map.
+If the key serializer is set, some serializers required the value class to also be set.
 If null, the serializer registered with Kryo for each value's class will be used. | null

 ### JavaSerializer and ExternalizableSerializer